 On each leg of the trip, I just posted a Facebook Live about what I was doing.
 We got more views on those live videos than we have on the last dozen articles and videos that we posted.

-What is funny is that concept of what I was doing on social media is what we have been teach in public speaking for years.
+What is funny is that concept of what I was doing on social media is what we have been teaching in public speaking for years.
 Those short stories and examples let your audience know the real you.
 They make the audience care about you.
-They like you more.
-Motivational speaker know this.
-That is why the most sought-after professional speakers are masters of telling stories in their speeches.
+We become the main character in the stories about our personal lives.
+Good stories are a very simple way to get our audiences to like us more.

 How to Tell a Story in Your Speech

 The important thing to keep in mind is that getting to a story in your presentation quickly is the easiest way to reduce the fear of public speaking.
 However, stories also get your key message across without creating an argument.
 They are also a good way to get your audience to like you more.
 So it is a good idea to insert stories into your next presentation.

 In the next post, I will share a few public speaking secrets of great storytellers that will allow you more easily tell a story.
 In addition, I will show you a way to keep track of great stories.
 This will allow you to better use them in future presentations!